-The server will be able to recognize and ingest single-frame TARGA files via FTP from many network-attached graphics workstations.
+The server can recognize and ingest single-frame TARGA files via FTP.
 TARGA files have a .tga extension, and may contain an alpha (or key) channel.
-During transfer, the server will split the TARGA file into a Fill frame, and a Key frame if it exists.
+During transfer, the server will split the TARGA file into a Fill frame, and a Key frame.
+If no alpha layer exists, a white field is created.
 These will be converted to high-resolution files, one frame in length.

 For example, if an original file is named Logo.tga, the files created will be named Logo.mxf (the fill file) and Logo.mxf (the key file).
 Note the trailing underscore "" added to the file name of the key.
-This allows the TARGA file to be used for key and fill applications when channels 2 and 3 are ganged together.
+This allows the TARGA file to be used for key and fill applications when two channels are ganged together.

-The resolution of a TARGA image should be 1920 x 1080 for use in 1080i format, or 1280 x 720 for use in 720p format.
-If the original TARGA image is not of this resolution, the server will rescale it, possibly introducing some dimensional distortion.
+The resolution of a TARGA image should be 1920×1080 for use in 1080i format, or 1280×720 for use in 720p format.
+If the original TARGA image is not of this resolution, the server will attempt to re-scale it, possibly introducing some dimensional distortion.
 The bit depth of the files must be 24 or 32 bit.
 The server does not support Targa sequences, only single frame graphics.